MySQL Enterprise Edition

 MySQL Fabric is an extensible framework for managing farms of MySQL Servers.
-Two features have been implemented - High Availability (HA) and scaling out using data sharding.
+Two primary features have been implemented - High Availability (HA) and scaling out using data sharding.
 These features can be used in isolation or in combination.
+MySQL Fabric also provides server provisioning using cloud frameworks such as OpenStack.

 Both features are implemented in two layers: